ricard2k/jmri-electron/pages/about.md

         content: Next page
         url: '/connections'
 ---
-The MMRC project is intended for hobbyists to control their layout with the last technology application.
+The MMRC project is intended for hobbyists to control their layout with a modern application using the last technology.

 MMRC works on: